fnl/patricia-trie/README.rst

-Note that you probably first want to have a look at the Python wrapper `marisa-trie`_ or its `PyPi package <https://github.com/kmike/marisa-trie/>`_ before using particia-trie; according to the simple timeit comparisons, these wrappers for the C-based MARISA library are about twice as fast as this pure Python implementation.
+Note that you probably first want to have a look at the Python wrapper `marisa-trie`_ or its `PyPi package <https://github.com/kmike/marisa-trie/>`_ before using particia-trie; according to simple timeit comparisons, these wrappers for the C-based MARISA library are about twice as fast as this pure Python implementation.